rudymatela/tankode/README.md

 * [GHC], [cabal-install], [haskell-cmdargs]
 * [haskell-LeanCheck]

-You probably have most of the above installed.
+You probably have half of the above already installed.

 On, [Arch Linux], the following should be enough to install everything: